 Doing relationship marketing without accurate and precise information about your customers is all smoke and mirrors.
 To create a seamless experience for your clients apply modern technologies, namely, customer relationship management (CRM) and enterprise resource management (ERP) solutions.

 CRM software allows you to collect data about your customers, track the history of their interactions with your brand, pinpoint service issues they have faced, and so on.
 With this information on hand, you get more opportunities to delight customers and keep them engaged.
 Businesses that already have taken advantage of CRM noticed a 47% improvement in customer retention and satisfaction.

 ERP solutions focus on your company’s processes, help you automate them, and maintain your business more effectively.
 95% of companies that implemented ERP, noticed improved efficiency in their business processes.

-CRM and ERP can decrease your overhead costs, boost sales by 29%, and take your relationship marketing to the next level.
+CRM and ERP can decrease your overhead costs, boost sales, and take your relationship marketing to the next level.
 Thus, consider applying ERP solutions from Microsoft, SAP, Oracle, IBM, Peoplesoft, or others to your marketing strategy.
 As for CRMs, you don’t only have to choose market leaders, such as Salesforce, check our list of Free CRM software.